linpengcheng/PurefunctionPipelineDataflow/README.md

   - This approach is the easiest to optimize the overall efficiency of the system.

+- Single leader
+  - Except for the root warehouse, all components (workshops, warehouses, models) have and only one leader (`the scheduling function of warehouse`).
+  - A single leader helps to enhance the certainty and predictability of task execution.
+  - Multiple leaders will cause any leader to lose control of the execution of the task, resulting in unpredictable results, And destroy the results of using dynamic programming to achieve global optimization.

+- Single form
+  - All components (workshops, warehouses, models) are pipelines.
+  - Realize the perfect combination of system simplicity and unity.
+  - Similar
+    - A complex life form is composed of countless simplest cells.
+    - A complex CPU is composed of hundreds of millions of simplest transistors.

 - Concentration and decentralization
   - Data is centrally managed by the warehouse.
   - Data processing is independently produced by each workshop, there is no interaction between each workshop, and each workshop is only responsible for the warehouse.
+  - Scheduling workshops to complete system tasks with the most optimized algorithm, which is the responsibility of `the scheduling function of warehouse`.

 - Level chain
   - In a warehouse/workshop model,
-    all workshops are managed by one warehouse.
+    all workshops are managed by one `scheduling function of warehouse`.
-  - Each warehouse/workshop model can be used as a workshop component (like an integrated chip) and managed by the upper-level warehouse.
+  - Each warehouse/workshop model can be used as a workshop component (integrated pipeline, like an integrated chip) and managed by `the scheduling function of upper-level warehouse`.

 - Definiteness
-  - Each workshop should have definiteness standard specifications for initial state (parameters) and target state (return value).
+  - Each workshop should have definite standard specifications for input data (parameters) and output data (return values).
-  - Each warehouse has a definiteness standard specification for input/output data.
+  - Each `warehouse/workshop model (warehouse)` has a definite standard specification for input/output data to the external environment.

 - Order
   - Each workshop transforms the initial state to the target state step by step through a series of pipelines (pure functions), and finally returns to the warehouse.
-  - The tasks of the entire system are dynamically planned by the scheduling function according to the Gantt chart algorithm to execute the order, and the workshop is called to complete the assigned tasks.
+  - The tasks of the entire system are dynamically planned by the scheduling function according to the Gantt chart algorithm to dynamically plan the execution order of the tasks, and the workshop is called to complete the assigned tasks.

 - Standardization
   - All data are produced and organized according to standard specifications.
-  - The logic of the workshop can be kept simple and efficient.
+  - It can reduce unnecessary data verification, cleaning, conversion, and abnormal processing during execution, and keep the logic of the workshop simple and efficient.

 - Exception handling
   - Exceptional situations and problems refer to new situations and problems that are difficult for each workshop to adjust by itself or not included in the original design.
+  - The workshop should solve the exceptions and problems that can be solved by itself, and only submit the exceptions and problems that can't be handled to the direct manager (scheduling function).
-  - The top management (warehouse) should avoid dealing with small problems in the work, which is the responsibility of the workshop.
+  - The manager (scheduling function) should avoid dealing with specific tasks, which is the responsibility of the workshop.
   - Exceptional situations and problems are handled by the top management (warehouse) dispatched (or established) "specialized workshop for handling exceptions".